 19 Facts About the 19th Amendment

 On August 18, 1920, American women finally secured the right to vote.
-Calling the victory hard-won would be an understatement: Denounced by many, the 19th amendment had an ugly, uphill, decades-long road to ratification.
+Calling the victory hard-won would be an understatement: Denounced by many, the 19th amendment had an ugly, uphill road to ratification.

-New Jersey's original state constitution, adopted in 1776, declared that “all inhabitants” who were “worth fifty pounds” could vote.
-Because some found this wording rather vague, clearer legislation was drafted, and in 1797, the State Assembly explicitly granted certain female New Jerseyans suffrage.
+New Jersey's original state constitution, adopted in 1776, declared that “all inhabitants” who were “worth 50 pounds” could vote.
+Because some found this wording rather vague, clearer legislation was drafted, and in 1797, the State Assembly explicitly granted unwed female New Jerseyans suffrage.

 For the next 10 years, single women were permitted to cast ballots.
-Married ladies, on the other hand, weren’t given this privilege because their husbands legally controlled every piece of property they owned—so they failed the “fifty pounds” requirement.
-In 1807, the State Assembly passed a new law, one that forbade anyone but “free, white male citizens” who were at least 21 (and paid taxes) from voting.
+Married women weren’t given this privilege because their husbands legally controlled every piece of property they owned, so they failed the “50 pounds” requirement.
+In 1807, the Assembly passed a new law that forbade anyone but “free, white male citizens” who were at least 21 and paid taxes from voting.

-Today, it’s called “the equality state,” and in 1869, Wyomingites really earned that nickname.
-During this pivotal year, a game-changing bill sponsored by Councilman William Bright was approved by the Territorial Legislature. “[Every] woman, of the age of twenty-one years," the document read, "residing in this Territory, may at every election to be holden under the law thereof, cast her vote.”
+Today, it’s called “The Equality State,” and in 1869, it really earned that nickname.
+During this pivotal year, a bill sponsored by Councilman William Bright was approved by the Territorial Legislature. “[Every] woman, of the age of 21 years," the document read, "residing in this Territory, may at every election to be holden under the law thereof, cast her vote.”

 Though suffragists cheered this news, some feared that the celebration would be short-lived.
 Just two years after women were given the right to vote, Wyoming was one vote short of repealing the act.
-But eventually, women’s right to vote became so entrenched in Wyoming that when Wyoming applied for statehood, Congress threatened to deny it unless Bright’s bill was revoked—but the local legislature wouldn't back down: “We will remain out of the union [for] 100 years rather than come in without the women.”
-Congress caved, and Wyoming—with all her female voters—became America’s 44th state in 1890.
+But eventually, women’s right to vote became so entrenched in Wyoming that when it applied for statehood, Congress threatened to deny it unless Bright’s bill was revoked—but the local legislature wouldn't back down: “We will remain out of the union [for] 100 years rather than come in without the women.”
+Congress caved, and Wyoming, with all its female voters, became 44th state in 1890.

-In January 1919, suffrage laws varied considerably: 15 states allowed women to vote in all elections, while 21 others barred them from certain contests (for instance, Texas ladies could only cast ballots during primaries).
-The remaining 12 prohibited female voting altogether.
+In January 1919, suffrage laws varied considerably: 15 states allowed women to vote in all elections, while 21 barred them from certain contests (for instance, women in Texas could cast ballots only during primaries).
+The remaining 12 prohibited women voting altogether.

 One day into the campaign, T.R. made history.
 At the party’s convention, social reformer Jane Addams became the first woman to ever second the nomination of a major presidential candidate.
 “It was a spectacular proceeding,” opined Woodrow Wilson backer Charles W. Elliot, “but in exceedingly bad taste, because a woman has no place at a political convention.”

 Alice Hay Wadsworth was among the most prominent women to denounce what became the 19th Amendment.
-The wife of Senator James Wolcott Wadsworth, Jr., she was once president of the National Association Opposed to Women’s Suffrage.
-A now-infamous pamphlet published by this group claimed that “90 percent of women either do not want it or do not care,” and that new voting rights would mean “competition with men instead of cooperation.”
-The group was founded by Josephine Dodge, daughter of Grant’s Postmaster General, in her apartment in 1911.
+Wadsworth was the former president of the National Association Opposed to Women’s Suffrage and the wife of Senator James Wolcott Wadsworth, Jr., Republican of New York.
+An infamous pamphlet published by the association claimed that “90 percent of women either do not want it or do not care,” and that new voting rights would mean “competition with men instead of cooperation.”

 Eventually, policemen began arresting Silent Sentinels—including Paul herself—for “obstructing traffic.”
-While incarcerated, she organized a hunger strike, which drove guards to begin force-feeding captive suffragettes.
-And it got worse: Guards denied the protestors water; one of the protestors was manacled to the bars and nearly placed in a straitjacket and gagged for talking to her fellow inmates; and three emerged from the ordeal so weak that doctors feared for their lives.
+While incarcerated, she organized a hunger strike, which drove guards to begin force-feeding captive activists.
+And it got worse: Guards denied the protestors water, one of the protestors was manacled to the bars and nearly placed in a straitjacket and gagged for talking to her fellow inmates, and three emerged from the ordeal so weak that doctors feared for their lives.
 Wilson’s stance on enfranchisement shifted from tepid support to total advocacy.

-With World War I still raging on, Wilson officially endorsed what later became the 19th amendment.
+With World War I still raging, Wilson officially endorsed what later became the 19th amendment.
 One day after he released a statement to this effect, the House passed the measure.
-Riding high on that victory, the commander-in-chief addressed the Senate in person, saying, “We have made partners of the women in this war.
+Riding high on that victory, Wilson addressed the Senate in person, saying, “We have made partners of the women in this war.
 Shall we admit them only to a partnership of suffering and sacrifice and toil and not to a partnership of privilege and right?”
 Despite these passionate words, the amendment didn’t break through, falling short just two votes.
-A few months later, Congress tried passing it again—and missed the mark by exactly one senatorial vote.
+A few months later, Congress tried passing it again—and missed the mark by one vote in the Senate.

 On June 4, 1919, the Senate finally passed the amendment.
-Now, its life depended upon the states, three-fourths of which were needed for ratification.
+Now, its life depended upon the states.
+Approvals from three-fourths of the states were needed for ratification.

-When Tennessee passed the bill on August 18 of that year, it became the 36th state to ratify, providing the necessary three-fourths majority.
-A 24-year-old politician named Harry Burn—who had previously opposed suffrage—tipped the scales in Nashville’s House of Representatives.
-What changed his mind?
-On the day of the vote, he received a letter from his widowed mom, Febb Burn, who urged him to support the amendment.
+When Tennessee approved the bill on August 18, 1920, it became the 36th state to ratify, providing the necessary three-fourths majority.
+A 24-year-old state representative named Harry Burn, who previously opposed suffrage, had received a letter from his widowed mother, Febb Burn, on the day of the vote.
+She urged him to support the amendment.
 He voted yes, and led Tennessee to ratify by a margin of 49 to 47.
 Since the state senate had already passed it, the measure won out.
-“I know that a mother’s advice is always safest for her boy to follow,” Burn noted, “and my mother wanted me to vote for ratification.”
+“I know that a mother’s advice is always safest for her boy to follow,” Harry Burn noted, “and my mother wanted me to vote for ratification.”